 To recover damages after a motorcycle crash, you must prove liability by establishing negligence – for example, the other driver owed a duty (obey the traffic laws) to other motorists (you), they violated that duty (by driving drunk and violating traffic laws), and their negligence was the proximate cause of your damages.

-When a person decides to drive after drinking or using drugs, they are already negligent – now, they are an accident waiting to happen.
+When a person decides to drive after drinking or using drugs, they are already negligent – now, they are a crash waiting to happen.

 When they hit a motorcyclist causing injuries or death, 1) they are liable to the motorcyclist (or the motorcyclist’s family if the collision was fatal), and 2) they are likely to be charged criminally with DUI, felony DUI resulting in great bodily injury, or felony DUI resulting in death.